Hussien-K11/Simple-SIEM-Simulation/README.md

 <summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
 Unlike vertical brute-force attacks, password spraying takes a broader approach.
-I had to shift my thinking from volume to variety — looking at how many **different** usernames an IP tries.
+I had to shift my thinking from volume to variety, looking at how many **different** usernames an IP tries.
 I grouped logs by IP, counted the number of unique usernames per minute, and flagged anything that crossed the threshold.
 This rule helped me practise how a SOC analyst might detect low-noise attacks that try to stay under the radar.

 **Framework Reference:**
 - **MITRE ATT&CK T1110.003** – Password Spraying